redbug312/tmux-concentrate/README.md

 ### Toggle Key

-Concentrate mode is toggled by <kbd>prefix</kbd>-<kbd>C</kbd> by default.
+Concentrate mode is toggled by hitting <kbd>prefix</kbd>-<kbd>C</kbd> by default.
 You can set `@concentrate-key` to bind it with another key.

     set -g @concentrate-key c

 ### Background Color

-The color will be assigned to the following options when concentrate mode is enabled.
+This color will be assigned to all the following options when concentrate mode is enabled.
 - `pane-active-border-bg`
 - `pane-active-border-fg`